 Aggregates the metric value by averaging the metric values across each node in the tier.

 Aggregates the metric value by adding up the metric values for all the nodes in the tier.

-The <machine_agent_home>/monitors directory is the repository for all monitoring extensions.
+<machine_agent_home>/monitors directory is the repository for the Machine Agent extensions.
 For each new extension, create a subdirectory under the /monitors directory.
 The user running the agent requires read, write, and execute permissions to this subdirectory.

 Specify a name-value pair for the metrics.